 The Preserve can work with your instructors to develop a program that would complement the school's curriculum during your stay at the Preserve.
 Programs may include leave no trace, outdoor survival, water quality monitoring, animal tracking, plant sampling and identification, birds and mammals, and tree identification, among others.

 We are also able to bring some programs to your classroom.
 At the Preserve, we are literally surrounded by wildlife, but it isn’t very often you get to see any critters up close.
-We will furs and feathers, pelts and pawprints, skulls and skins to your class to help teach about where animals live, what they eat, and how they survive our crazy climate.
+We will bring feathers, pelts, paw prints, skulls and skins to your class to help teach about where animals live, what they eat, and how they survive our harsh climate.
 Plus, we’ve got games and activities to help students experience the wildlife themselves!
 They learn where our wild neighbors like to eat, sleep and play so they’ll know just where to go to watch them all year round.

 We are grateful to the Moonlight Community Foundation for supporting our efforts to expand this partenership.

 SUMMER YOUTH CAMPS

 The Preserve hosts two summer youth camps in July and August for youth aged 12 -18 years old.
 These camps focus on teaching outdoor skills and conservation.
 The July camp is focused on archery and campers will have the opportunity to earn the Bow Hunter Education Certificate.
 The August camp is our traditional archery and outdoor skills camp.